bluz71/vim-mistfly-statusline/README.md

 ### mistflyExcludePatterns

-The `mistflyExcludePatterns` option is a list containing file path patterns which will be ignored by the plugin.
-When the path of the opened buffer matches any of the patterns in the list, the plugin will not set the `statusline`.
-The default is an empty list.
+The `mistflyExcludePatterns` option is a list containing file path patterns which will be ignored when creating a `statusline`.

+The default exclude patterns is an empty list.

-Example: Avoid setting the status line for Jqplay buffers
+For example, to avoid setting the status line for Jqplay buffers:

 ```vim
 let g:mistflyExcludePatterns = ['jq-filter://.*', 'jq-output://.*']